michael mack poet, playwright, performer

 | top |

-mack presents new work at foxwoods resort
+mack performs at foxwoods resort

 MGM Foxwoods Resort and Casino

 Co-sponsored by New Haven's Clifford Beers Clinic and the Mashantucket Tribal Nation, Mack debuts his solo show as part of Healing the Generations – The 2nd Annual Family Violence and Trauma Conference.
-Learn more.